AndergassenLab/Allelome.LINK/README.md

 <br />

 # 1. Installation
 To run Allelome.PRO v2.0 / Allelome.LINK no installation is required.
-The source code is provided as github repository at https://github.com/IPTim/Allelome.LINK.
-Simply download and unzip the repository and you can start the pipeline via the terminal.
+The source code is provided as github repository at [https://github.com/IPTim/Allelome.LINK](https://github.com/AndergassenLab/Allelome.LINK/).
+Simply download and unzip the repository, and you can start the pipeline via the terminal.

 ## 1.1 Dependencies
 Software: